PureDarwin/XPC/README.md

 * Copy `org.puredarwin.console.plist` into `/System/Library/LaunchDaemons/`.
 * Install a version of `libSystem` which links to `liblaunch` and `libxpc`.
 * Install a version of `libsystem_coreservices` if one isn't already present.
-* Install a version of `libedit` if one isn't already available.
+* Install versions of `libedit` and `libbsm` if they aren't already available.

 Once you have done this, check the ownership of all directories up to the `LaunchDaemons` directory and all files inside it.
-They should be `root:wheel` for `launchd` to be happy about launching them.
+They need to be `root:wheel` for `launchd` to be happy about launching them.

 `launchd` should run as the first user task (`pid` 1) in order to set up certain important services (such as the mach port nameserver) which child tasks inherit.
 When the kernel finishes booting the system it automatically runs `/sbin/launchd`.
 In current PureDarwin systems this file is a script which sets up various system parameters and then runs `/bin/bash`.
 To work with this, you should rename `launchd` to `pdlaunchd` and then replace